 with adaptive gains $\alpha$, $\beta$ defined as follows

 where $\varepsilon$, $\lambda$, $\gamma_{1}$, $\omega_{1}$, $\eta$ are positive constants.
 The parameter $\alpha_{m}$ is an arbitrary-small constant. \end{theorem}

-The simulations are done utilising the ODE 4 (Runge-Kutta) solver of MATLAB R2021a with an assigned fixed step size of 0.001.
-Fig \ref{com_khat1} and \ref{com_khat2} show the comparision of estimated $k$ for both the algorithms in presence of disturbances of the form $\sin(2\pi t)$ and $\sin(2\pi t)+\texttt{ramp}(t)$, where $\texttt{ramp}(t)=0.5 t\left(\text{sgn(t)}+1\right)$.
-The selection of these disturbances is deliberate, aimed at showcasing the robust effectiveness of the designed algorithm against both bounded and unbounded (but it's time-derivative is bounded) disturbances.
-In both scenarios, the absolute value of the estimated $k$ for the proposed algorithm is less than that of existing ASTW.
-Fig \ref{com_ss1} and \ref{com_ss2} illustrates the evolution of sliding variable with time $t$ for both the algorithms.
-The proximity of the sliding variable to zero in the proposed algorithm, in comparison to the existing ASTW, signifies greater robustness against the acting disturbances.
+Simulations were conducted using MATLAB R2021a’s ODE4 (Runge-Kutta) solver with a fixed step size of 0.001.
+The disturbances \( \sin(2\pi t) \) and \( \sin(2\pi t) + \text{ramp}(t) \), where \( \text{ramp}(t) = 0.5 t (\text{sgn}(t) + 1) \), were deliberately chosen to test robustness against bounded and unbounded (with bounded time-derivative) disturbances.
+Figures \ref{com_khat1} and \ref{com_khat2} show that the proposed algorithm’s estimated gain \(\hat{k}\) remains lower than that of ASTW in both cases.
+Figures \ref{com_ss1} and \ref{com_ss2} demonstrate that the sliding variable \( s \) in the proposed algorithm stays closer to zero, in comparison to the existing ASTW, signifies greater robustness against the acting disturbances.